 How to Ease into Meditation

-Meditation can fuel positivity, improve focus, and reduce stress, especially in current times.
+There are many reported benefits of meditation, such as fuel positivity, improve focus, and reduce stress, especially in current times.
 However, you may find the very idea of meditating stressful and we want to give you some pointers to ease you into the practice of meditation.

 - Be compassionate with yourself - anything may be difficult when you try it for the first time and the same goes for meditation.
 The mind goes where the mind wants to go, and that’s alright.
 If all you can do is sit for a few minutes at a time and observe your mind wander, that’s meditation already.
 Now that you notice the mind wandering, try observing your breath and see how you feel.

 - Create a space of peace and calm - when you decide to create a space for your meditation you are setting the intention for your practice.
 A comfortable pillow, a few candles and a fresh flower arrangement will all come together and let your brain know that it’s meditation time.

 - Quantity will conduce to quality - the more you practice, the easier it’ll get for you to get in the zone and give your body and mind those restful moments to reset and recharge.